nihr43/rcss-notes/README.md

 ### Scientific Computation
-1. Using scientific software (Julia and R) in interactive mode.
+1. Use scientific software (Julia and R) in interactive mode.
 2. Provide a simple test code and execute as a job on the cluster (Julia, R, Python, etc.)
+	- see sbatch_python.sh
 3. Demonstrate the use of parallelization.
 	- see factors.c
 4. Conduct a simple experimental analyses to demonstrate workflow management.